-- Amateur ----- The easiest difficulty setting, the A.I would rarely tackle and would give away penalties on a regular basis.
-Their shooting was inaccurate and when dribbling they rarely sprint.
+- Amateur - The easiest difficulty setting.
+The A.I rarely tackles and gives away penalties on a regular basis.
+Their shooting is inaccurate, and when dribbling they rarely sprint.

-- Semi Pro ----- While still easy, the A.I has made improvements.
-They will rarely foul the player, but will still shoot inaccurately and makes mistakes running.
+- Semi Pro - While still easy, the A.I has made improvements.
+They will rarely foul the player, but will still shoot inaccurately and make running errors.

-- World Class ----- The hardest difficulty setting.
-The A.I will score almost every time within 30 Yards.
-Their tactics were advanced and they would be fast on counter attacks.
+- World Class - The hardest difficulty setting.
+The A.I will score almost every time within 30 yards.
+Their tactics are advanced and they are fast on counter-attacks.

-The music was fully orchestral, the intro movie concentrated just as much on the music as the actual football.
-Whenever a goal is scored one of 7 orchestral scores are played, seemingly at random.
+The game's soundtrack is fully orchestral.
+Whenever a goal is scored, one of 7 orchestral pieces are played, seemingly at random.